Norwegian Spirit

 Norwegian Spirit is a Leo-class cruise ship operated by Norwegian Cruise Line (NCL).
 She was built in 1998 for Star Cruises as SuperStar Leo by the Meyer Werft shipyard in Papenburg, Germany.
 In 2004 she was transferred to NCL and renamed Norwegian Spirit.

 History

 The vessel was constructed by Meyer Werft in Papenburg, Germany.
 Named SuperStar Leo in 1998, the vessel was the first of Star Cruises' Leo class.
+After the test drives, which were successfully completed at the beginning of September 1998, the ship was delivered on 25 September 1998, one week earlier then contracted.
 She was then homeported in Singapore in 1998 and operated 2–5 night cruises to Malaysia and Thailand.
 One year later, SuperStar Virgo arrived in Singapore.
 She was then based in Hong Kong on 10 September 1999 and offered 1–5 night cruises to China, Hainan, Vietnam and the South China Sea.

 In 2003, SuperStar Leo was transferred to Australia due to SARS in Asia and she returned to Hong Kong afterwards.